ALTAIR-McGill-x-UVictoria/Flight-Computer/README.md

 3. led2 [value]: LED #2 on at [value]
 4. led3 [value]: LED #3 on at [value]
 5. ledoff: LED off
-6. ledbright [value]: Set the bright of the LEDs.
 7. dangle [angle]: set angle of driver
 8. sdwrite: Start DAQ write to SD
 9. sdstop: Stop DAQ write to SD
 10. sdclear: Delete the all current data written on SD
+11. ledblink [time]: Enable LED blinking at [time] ms intervals
+12. ledbright [value]: Set the brightness of the LEDs
+13. togglelong: Toggle the full flight computer packet transmission

 Code definitions:
 At the top of the code file (.ino), there are definitions for pins and functionalities.
 Listed here are the ones which can be changed.